guillheu/DeSign/README.md

 This file must be named `config.properties` when using the war file implementation.
 Also place a `wlt.pwd` file containing the wallet password in the `[TOMCAT_FOLDER]/webapps/DeSignApp/WEB-INF/classes/` directory.
 That file should have the following structure : ```pwd = [WALLET_PASSWORD]``` .
 Similarily for the SQL connexion password, in a `sql.pwd` file at the same location with the same format.

+# Known bugs

+*  The light web client will not be able to read the proof of signature generated for a document volume containing a single document

 # Future features